Best Mountain Bike Shorts for Women

-Better known for their other outdoor clothing, Patagonia has made a strong entry into the mountain biking arena with the Dirt Roamer short for women.
+Better known for their other outdoor clothing, Patagonia has made a strong entry into the mountain biking arena with the Dirt Roamer short.
 While the look may not be for everyone, these shorts are truly a minimalist's dream.
-These simple shorts feature a lightweight, stretchy fabric, sonic-welded seams that lay super-flat, a button-integrated waist adjustment, and a single zippered pocket that just fits an iPhone 8.
+These simple shorts feature a lightweight, stretchy fabric, sonic-welded seams that lay super-flat, a button-integrated waist adjustment, and a single zippered pocket that just fits an iPhone.
 There is no contrasting stitching (even the button is the same color as the fabric), no pleats, no bulk, no mesh.
 There is, however, excellent stretch and good coverage from a comfortable fabric that is so lightweight you might forget you are wearing shorts.

 While we didn't experience any durability issues with the Dirt Roamer during the testing period, these wouldn't be our first choice for super-rugged trails or those that have a lot of brush.
 The thin fabric will not protect as well from scratches, pokes, or hard crashes.
 The nearly 12" inseam length provides ample coverage from the sun and wind and they work okay with low-profile kneepads.
 That said, we suggest enjoying them for the lightweight beauties that they are and chose a beefier short for when you need pads.